junebug12851/Sims4ScriptingBPProj/README.md

 Mod Folder.
 When Dev Mode is activated, you don't need to compile anymore.
 If you run `compile.py` though it will exit Dev Mode and do a normal compile.

+When inside of Dev Mode you can enter the cheat `devmode.reload [path.to.module]`, it'll reload the file live while the game is running so it doesn't need to be closed and re-opened.
+For example, to reload main.py enter `devmode.reload main`.
+You can also enter paths to folders to reload the entire folder just by itself to reload the entire project.

+This only works in devmode

 ### fix_tuning_names.py

 This expects you to have extracted the tuning files from `Sims 4 Studio` with the `Sub-Folders` option checked.
 What